MatthewRiley05/TAMoERec/README.md

+# Time-Aware Mixture of Experts Recommendation (TAMoERec)
+The Hong Kong Polytechnic University COMP 4434 Big Data Analytics Project based on TiCoSeRec.
+This study incorporates alternative approaches to the problem from traditional machine learning baselines, to a basic neural network approach, and finally a more complex mixture-of-experts model to determine how well each model can leverage temporal data in next-item prediction.

 # TiCoSeRec
 Official source code for AAAI 2023 paper: [Uniform Sequence Better: Time Interval Aware Data Augmentation for Sequential Recommendation](https://arxiv.org/abs/2212.08262)